Virtual Machine Setup Guide

 I/O size (minimum/optimal): 512 bytes / 512 bytes

-In our configuration, we’ll have two partitions: 100 MB for the boot partition, and the rest of the disk for our root partition.
+In our configuration, we’ll have two partitions: 200 MB for the boot partition, and the rest of the disk for our root partition.
 The boot partition contains the code for the bootloader, which takes care of actually starting our OS for us.
-The splash screen you saw when you first connected over VNC was displaying the live CD’s bootloader.

 Let’s partition this disk!
 Here’s the steps:

-- Pass the block device file to the
+1. Pass the block device file to the fdisk utility

-). - Create another primary partition (defaults are fine here)
+5. Create another primary partition (defaults are fine here, just press enter for each prompt).

 root@archiso ~ # fdisk /dev/vda